What is First-Class Mail®?

 - Gets processed quickly and has top priority!

 - Eligible for delivery confirmation services such as Certified Mail®

 - One price for up to 3.5 ounces with commercially priced letters and cards

 - Applies to postcards, business letters, flat envelopes, and even small packages

-The cost to send a First-Class business mail piece is only $0.51.
+The cost to send a First-Class business mail piece is only $0.53, compared to $0.55 at the Post Office.
 That’s because using a meter gets you a discount on every letter.
 So you don’t need to stock up on Forever Stamps or drive back and forth to the Post Office!
 The savings is automatically calculated for you by the postage machine.
 Learn how your business can save time and money just by choosing the right postage meter for your business.
 Check out our full line of postage meters and then contact a Mail Expert to find one that fits your mail volume.

 Have more questions about mail classes?

 Contact a Quadient rep and learn how to choose the right meter.
 Find out how to add a shipping option to create an all-one solution for your office!